lukasz1303/Allegro-Repositories/README.md

 # Allegro-Repositories
-App for displaying list of allegro repository on GitHub.
+App for displaying list of allegro repositories on GitHub.

 # Launch
 To launch the app install allegro-repositories.apk on physical device with Android version 5.0 (API level 21) or higher or run application in Android Studio emulator.